rampion/kinder-functor/README.md

       default contramap :: (f ~ Cat j, k ~ j -> Type) => Cat j a b -> Natural (->) (f b) (f a) contramap h = Natural (.h)

-However this doesn't compile in `ghc-8.0.2`; while `DefaultSignatures` lets us specialize over other constraints, it doesn't (yet?) allow us to specialize kinds.
+However this doesn't compile in `ghc-8.0.2` [due to limitations in the type system](https://github.com/rampion/kinder-functor/issues/1), though this may be possible in a future version of GHC.

 # Literate Haskell